 The colorful and flavorful candies will melt and reform into fluffy flavored cotton candy.
 But those candies have harmful ingredients like artificial food colorings.
 In fact, the candy aisles in grocery stores contain products with the highest use of artificial food colorings.

-If you’re looking to make flavored cotton candy without the harmful ingredients, we recommend using Nature’s Flavors Organic Cotton Candy Sugars.
+If you’re looking to make flavored cotton candy without harmful ingredients, we recommend using Nature’s Flavors Organic Cotton Candy Sugars.
 They’re made with organic cane sugar, natural food colorings, and natural flavors.

 Flavored Floss Sugar